First off, let’s get this out of the way: the best plant based protein powder for you may be completely different than me.

 This is a tricky one because protein manufacturers rarely disclose this information.

 A small handful of protein manufacturers will disclose how they make their proteins.
 Most won’t though.
 When in doubt, ask.
-Bottom line:Always ask the manufacturer how their proteins and other ingredients are processed.
-Click To Tweet
+If they don’t know or don’t tell you, this is a big red flag.

-How to Find the Healthiest Protein Powders: What Health Experts Say
+How to Find the Best Protein Powders: What Health Experts Say

-I asked several health and wellness gurus, “What’s your advice for finding the best plant based protein powder?”
+I asked several health and wellness gurus, “What are the top things you advise people to look for when choosing protein powders?”
 Here’s what they said:

 America’s Holistic Heart Doc, University Professor, Founder, The Kahn Center for Cardiac Longevity